Anesthesia

 • Post-operative pain is usually worst the night of surgery and will slowly decrease over the next three to four days.

-• Over the counter ibuprofen can be taken in addition unless you are unable to take NSAID’s.
+• Over the counter ibuprofen can be taken unless you are unable to take NSAID’s.

-• It is best to stagger the dosing of Tylenol #3 and Ibuprofen.
+• It is best to stagger the dosing of over-the-counter Tylenol and Ibuprofen.
 They can both be taken every 6 hours.
-Therefore, take either Tylenol #3 or Ibuprofen every three hours.
+Therefore, take either Tylenol or Ibuprofen every three hours.

 Sutures